Industrial Revolution & American Education

 We can see that Dewey’s critique did not crystallize until the twentieth century when the Industrial Revolution was already triumphant, and this was separate from his concerns about the more traditional approach of many non-industrial public schools, which he saw as encouraging passivity.
 Yet for all the ink spilled over the issue, fewer than 10% of Americans graduated high school prior to World War I.

 The Real Story

 The term factory-style schooling had nothing to do with toiling factory workers.
 Instead, it was used by people like Dewey to describe the tendency towards middle-class credentialism, which seemed to spit out identical widgets like a 20th-century factory assembly line.
-It referred to the factory's products (interchangeable employees suited to modern office life in a society oriented around the needs of powerful interests), not their manually-skilled workers.
-Since the 1980s, probably due to the famous Nation at Risk report causing a broad reassessment of the education system, the metaphor has been garbled in countless ways.

 The “factory” metaphors likely result from the prevalence of British liberals in the mid-late 19th-century debates over education reform, particularly those in prestigious English-language publications.
 Twentieth-century American academics relied heavily on these sources, where they would have seen mid-19th century debates over how to remedy the plight of the British masses, toiling away in factories after the first industrial revolution.

 Late 19th-century debates found the remedy in “industrial education,” which would train the public of the Western world to adapt to the needs of a society premised on innovation and national competition.
 These points were echoed by American intellectuals, who added laments about the “rote memorization” and “irrelevance” of America’s emphasis on the universal value of classical education.